 "Fostering positive student—teacher relationships help develop a supportive learning environment.
-My primary goal is to show my students that there are infinite ways to create art.
-My hope is to create an environment that reflects the students’ daily life—that art is connected to culture, history and their personal experiences and beliefs.
-Digital Media has altered visual and audio experiences—from Disney to the Matrix, and artists from Nam June Paik to Mickalene Thomas."
+My primary goal is to offer students a variety of methods to create art.
+Digital Media has altered visual and audio experiences—from Disney to Game of Thrones, and artists from Nam June Paik to Njideka Akunyili Crosby."

 Rick Delaney has been a practicing visual artist for over 30 years.
 His work includes installation, video, animation, sound & performance.
-He has exhibited in solo and group shows throughout the United States, as well as worked collaboratively with artists, choreographers, theater directors, and musicians.
+He has exhibited in solo and group shows throughout the United States, including Mixed Greens in New York, NY, Movements Gallery in Austin, TX, The Fine Arts Gallery in Washington DC and Victoria H Myhren Gallery in Denver, CO.
+Delaney frequently collaborates with other artists, choreographers, theater directors, and musicians.
 One of his notable collaborations was with Zoë Charlton in a piece titled There Goes the Neighborhood.
-The installation, which was always installed inside the confines of a gallery, consisted of approximately 150 garden gnomes painted in seven shades of brown, 35 small pink suburban style house, and a large sodded (live grass) area surrounded by white picket fencing.
+The installation has been recreated in several galleries/museums, which was always installed inside the confines of a gallery consisting of over 100 garden gnomes painted in seven shades of brown, dozens of small pink suburban style houses which are placed on a large sodded (live grass) area surrounded by white picket fencing.
 He was an early member of Circus of Fools, and co-founded Army of Clowns.
 Delaney describes his own thought of artwork as follows: We are bombarded with sound and images that touch in our daily lives; I replicate that in my work.
 I investigate communication and interpersonal relationships.
 My investigations concern transferring nuances of social interactions and personal habits of my life.
-My main interest is transcending the mundane - examining the power of something considered banal and transforming its properties to a more dramatic structure.
+My main interest is transcending the mundane – examining the power of something considered banal and transforming its properties to a more dramatic structure.
 I translate the ordinary through repetition of concepts, by visual and aural means.
 My artwork is an extension of a need to understand and express my relationships with people and my environment.
 This investigation includes verbal communication, dreams, texts, audio works, body movement, and materials.

 Research, Scholarship, Creative Work in Progress

 My current research is using animation, film & sound to investigate the ties between historic & contemporary artwork.
-My most recent work makes this connection by paying homage to silent film director Georges Méliès.
+My most recent work is a mixed-media animation depicting an imaginary character who believes he is the reincarnated Georges Méliès.

 Exhibits or Performances